Enniskillen railway station

 Enniskillen railway station served Enniskillen in County Fermanagh, Northern Ireland.

+History

 The Londonderry and Enniskillen Railway opened the first station in the town on 19 August 1854.

 The Dundalk and Enniskillen Railway opened a station slightly further south in Enniskillen on 15 February 1859; on 1 June 1860, the Londonderry and Enniskillen Railway moved so as to share the facilities at this station.